 Sales reps make a really vast number of calls daily.
 However, it’s important to remember that not all of those conversations pan out in the best way.
 In fact, most probably don’t.

-So, what if your sales team was able to use real-time call analytics and conversation intelligence to ensure every call is top-notch?
+So, what if your sales team were able to use real-time call analytics and conversation intelligence to ensure every call is top-notch?
 Chances are high that more calls would conclude successfully.
+Remember, we promised to zoom in on conversational AI in more detail and showcase how useful it can be for your sales team.
+And here we are.

 Find out how Velvetech implemented AI Call Analytics to Boost Insurance Firm Sales